 Monitor lizards in Thailand?

 Certainly we’d read that “they’re out there in the jungle”, but we were surprised to hear that monitor lizards can be spotted in habited areas, too.
 So we started some research – even headed to the library – and asking all of our Thai friends.
 Here’s what we’ve found:

 Meet the Southeast Asian water monitor

 The reptile forum that Rick kindly supplied identifies the Samui monitor lizards as ‘Varanus salvator macromaculatus’, or the Southeast Asian water monitor.
-There’s been very little scientific study of this Thai sub-species, as its name is associated with a strong insult.
-Put politely, in the olden days these scavengers ate the chickens and small livestock of farmers; bad news in meagre times.
+There’s been little scientific study of this Thai sub-species, as its name is associated with a strong insult.
+Put politely, in the olden days, these scavengers ate the chickens and small livestock of farmers; bad news in meagre times.
 The common name for monitor lizards today invokes horrible luck – to demonic proportion.
 On the ‘spectrum of beloved animals’, the water monitor is the lowest of the low – which might explain why our inquiry to Thai friends was met with little enthusiasm and bored shrugs (source, p 134).

 No natural predators

 Though no one has specifics (see above – near total lack of domestic Thai study) – water monitors are protected in Thailand and have no natural predators.
 As such, they’re prolific across most of Thailand, though are less known in the north (source, p 135).

 Much faster.
 These ugly-muglies are strong swimmers and will swim and hunt in ocean waters (source, p 137).
 They can move very quickly through water – so quickly that they can steal and eat crocodile eggs, and get away with it.
 Water monitors can stay underwater for up to half an hour! (source).